The following is an article by David Porter over at Boomer In The Pew.

 My neighbor, before it was quite so fashionable and “green”, bought a Toyota Prius Hybrid.
-He mentioned to me the other day, that his salesman called him up, and offered him more than sticker price, for his used, one year old Prius!
+He mentioned to me the other day, that his salesman called him up, and offered him more than the sticker price, for his used, one-year-old Prius!

 Are you getting my drift?
 Now the herd is driving up the price of “green” cars to ridiculous levels.

 Look, are you willing to take advice from someone who has every right in the world to give financial advice?
 Why you say?
 Go read my “About the Boomer” section.